Vintharas/js13k-spaceshooter/README.md

 ## TODOs

+- improve fps
+  - minimize gc thrasing. use pools
+    - in general minimize work update/render for objects the player can't interact with
+    - particles
+    - planets/suns/asteroids/elders
+      - use pools.
+      - remove objects when you're not in system their system
+      - load objects in new system
+    - bullets
+  - instead of creating everything in memory.
+Try creating all the data in memory, but not the game objects
 - ship radar to be more like arrows showing points of interest overlayed
   - switch on/switch off,
   - overlays on ship screen and show points of interest
   - find a new home for manking before X time
     - show messages and provide some breadcrumbs to find that planet
       - transmission from some aliens?